 If there is a dispute over liability, the insurance companies and the defendant often blame the claimant.
 To determine what caused the accident and fault, your San Antonio car accident lawyer will investigate the accident by collecting evidence, interviewing witnesses, and hiring experts if needed.

 When your attorney enters settlement negotiations, they present their findings to the defense to get them to settle your claim.
-However, if the opposing sides can’t reach a settlement agreement, the jury must decide.
+However, if the opposing sides can’t reach agreements about typical car accident settlement amounts, the jury must decide.

 Janicek Law works with a variety of San Antonio professionals, such as accident reconstructionists, investigators, experts, and others in order to collect case-winning evidence.
 To win our clients’ cases we: